-The Bossard Group's organizational structure is based on a clear delineation of tasks, competencies and responsibilities.
-Climate-related issues are integrated into all strategic tasks.
-The ESG team, which is responsible for the operational implementation of the Group-wide sustainability strategy, regularly reports to the executive committee on climate-related opportunities and risks.
-At these meetings, the executive committee and the VP Sustainability discuss climate-related budget allocations and the design of climate protection measures.
-The VP Sustainability reports directly to the CEO on climaterelated opportunities and risks and is responsible for integrating them into the business strategy.
+The VP Sustainability reports directly to the CEO on climate-related opportunities and risks and is responsible for integrating them into the business strategy.
 The CEO approves climate protection measures and strategies for dealing with climate-related opportunities and risks.
 As part of its responsibility for Bossard's business strategy, the board of directors also approves the sustainability strategy, which includes climate targets and climate protection measures.